 William Thomas Carter, "Flint" to his friends, is an artist and author born in 1947 in Danville, Illinois.
+He passed away on December 19, 2018 in Catalina, Arizona.

 After attending Danville High School, he served in Panama during the Vietnam conflict at the Latin American Headquarters Post.
 He received the National Defense and Good Conduct medals.